 Using Passive Prediction Questions#

 Unlike Exploratory Questions, data scientists don’t generally come up with “an answer” to Passive Prediction Questions; rather, data scientists answer Passive Prediction Questions by developing statistical models that take the attributes of an entity as inputs and spit out a unique answer for each entity.
-A company interested in spam detection, for example, might hire a data scientist to develop a model that takes the content of an email as input and, for every email a person receives, answers the question “If the recipient of this email looked at it, would they consider it spam?”
-The exact statistical machinery one uses will vary across applications, but answering these questions is the realm where terminology like “supervised machine learning” is most likely to be used.
+A company interested in spam detection, for example, might hire a data scientist to develop a model that takes the content of an email as input and, for every email a person receives, answers the question, “If the recipient of this email looked at it, would they consider it spam?”
+The exact statistical machinery one uses will vary across applications, but answering these questions is the realm where terminology like “supervised machine learning” or “statistical prediction” is most likely to be used.

-Flavors of Passive Prediction Questions#
+Types of Passive Prediction Questions#

 Differentiating Between Exploratory and Passive Prediction Questions#

-If you have not felt a little confused about the distinction between Exploratory and Passive-Prediction Questions previously, there’s a good chance you find yourself struggling with that issue here, and for understandable reasons.
+If you have not felt a little confused about the distinction between Exploratory and Passive Prediction Questions previously, there’s a good chance you find yourself struggling with that issue here, and for understandable reasons.

 The first thing to emphasize is that the distinction between Exploratory and Passive Prediction Questions is a distinction in one’s goal, not the statistical machinery one might use to achieve that goal.